 I am happy to share a new theme that we are starting today that will appear now and again on EID.
 As many of you know, I a big fan of history.
 It is a cliché to say that those who forget history are doomed to repeat it.
 But there is a lot we can learn from the scientific, legal, and cultural practices of our ancestors as well as from those around the world that our ancestors never even knew existed.
 That is the notion in which we are going to frame this new history theme.

 I was listening to the Dinner Party Download buy line Seroquel (a fun weekend diversion if you are interested) and I heard this story about the history of traffic lights.
 The human factors of the original design immediately jumped to mind, even if they didn’t call it by that name back in 1868 when the first gas powered lamps were used or 1914 when they switched to electric.

 Synesthesia is a condition where presentation of one perceptual class consistently evokes additional experiences in different perceptual categories.
 Synesthesia is widely considered a congenital condition, although an alternative view is that it is underpinned by repeated exposure to combined perceptual features at key developmental stages.

 When I first heard about synesthesia, I thought it was a little hokey.
 But when I discovered it was real, I was fascinated – perhaps because I don’t seem to have much sensitivity in my individual senses.
 To have them multiply active – well – I am jealous.

-So I am biting the bullet and sharing with you a paper I just read by a neuroscience team from the University Medical Center in Hamburg, Germany.
+So I am biting the bullet and sharing with you a buy discount Seroquel on line I just read by a neuroscience team from the University Medical Center in Hamburg, Germany.
 They used a very small placebo, so that could explain the lack of results, but I thought I should share it anyway.